 The Preferred Alternative would extend RW 16/34 2,900 feet to the north.
-Consistent with the 2018 FEIS, the following components were assessed for construction phase of the proposed action: (1) excavate terrain to remove topographic barriers, (2) cut and fill operations to create the runway foundation, (3) construct the runway pavements, (4) construct taxiways on both sides of the proposed extension, (5) construct/relocate support features, such as navigational aids (Navaids), aircraft arrestor systems, signage, and drainage, and (6) relocate the roadway around the north end of the runway extension.
+Consistent with the 2018 EIS, the following components were assessed for the construction phase of the proposed action: (1) excavate terrain to remove topographic barriers, (2) cut and fill operations to create the runway foundation, (3) construct the runway pavements, (4) construct taxiways on both sides of the proposed extension, (5) construct/relocate support features, such as NAVAIDs, aircraft arrestor systems, signage, and drainage, and (6) relocate Airlifter Drive around the north end of the runway extension.
 The air quality analysis evaluated impact scenarios to extend RW 16/34 by 2,900 feet.
 JBER assumes that construction activities would require three years to complete, and the above components would occur in the following order:

-- Year 1 (a) Vegetation Removal Cut and Fill Operations and (b) Building Demolition. - 2.
+- 1. Year 1 (a) Vegetation Removal Cut and Fill Operations and (b) Building Demolition. - 2.
 Years 1 and 2 (a) excavate terrain/cut and fill operations. - 3.
-Year 2 (a) Runway Overrun Remove Existing Asphalt, (b) Paved Road Remove Existing Asphalt, and (c) Install Gravel for Erosion Control. - 4.
+Year 2 (a) Runway Overrun Remove Existing Asphalt, (b) Paved Road -Remove Existing Asphalt, and (c) Install Gravel for Erosion Control. - 4.
 Years 2 and 3 (a) Install Gravel and Backfill and (b) Construct/Relocate Requisite Support Features Activities. - 5.
 Year 3 Asphalt and Resurfacing.

 Peak annual emissions would occur in construction year two and would include (1) half of excavate terrain/cut and fill operations, (2) runway overrun - remove existing asphalt, (3) paved road - remove existing asphalt, (4) install gravel for erosion control, (5) half of install gravel and backfill, and (6) half of construct/relocate requisite support features activities.
-The annual and peak construction phase emissions are summarized in Table 3-16.
-Total emissions generated during each year of construction and at its peak would be de minimis.
+The annual and peak construction phase emissions are summarized in Table 3-17.

+The annual emissions generated during each year of construction and at its peak would be de minimis.
 The ambient air quality impacts from construction phase emissions would be insignificant.
+The annual increase in emissions from the generators would be de minimis and insignificant as well as documented in Table 3-18 below.